-When the VCDS receives information on the channel lineup from VCPT, VCDS creates a channel configuration file and stores it on the local disk.
-Each VQE Client running in a CPE device, such as a set-top box, uses a Real Time Streaming Protocol (RTSP) "pull" operation to receive the channel configuration file from VCDS.
-VCDS is a simplified RTSP server that supports the VQE Client RTSP "pull" operation.
-The VQE Client learns the name of the VCDS through a Domain Name System (DNS) server using a SRV lookup.
+When the VCDS receives information on the channel lineup from the VCPT, the VCDS creates a channel configuration file and stores it on the local disk.
+Each VQE-C running in a CPE device, such as a STB, uses a Real Time Streaming Protocol (RTSP) pull operation to receive the channel configuration file from the VCDS.
+The VCDS is a simplified RTSP server that supports the VQE-C RTSP pull operation.
+The VQE-C learns the name of the VCDS through a Domain Name System (DNS) server using a SRV lookup.

-After the VQE Client learns the VCDS name, it sends out an RTSP DESCRIBE request asking for the change status of the channel configuration.
-If there is new information on channels, the VQE Client asks the VCDS to send the channel configuration file.
+After the VQE-C learns the VCDS name, it sends out an RTSP DESCRIBE request asking for the change status of the channel configuration.
+If there is new information on channels, the VQE-C asks the VCDS to send the channel configuration file.
 In response, the VCDS sends the channel configuration file for the entire channel set in SDP format.
-Figure 1-8 shows the interaction between a VCDS and the VQE Clients on the subscriber set-top boxes.
+Figure 1-8 shows the interaction between a VCDS and the VQE-Cs on the subscriber STBs.